Enugu (city): Culture

 As a Northern Igbo city, Enugu shares cultural traits with its neighbouring towns.
 Two important Igbo traditional festivals take place in Enugu annually; the Mmanwu festival and the New yam festival.
 The Mmanwu festival takes place in November and features various types of masquerades that each have a name.
 This festival is held at the Nnamdi Azikiwe Stadium as a parade of carnival-like masquerades that are accompanied by music and it is supported by the Enugu Council of Arts and Culture.
 The second important Igbo festival, the New yam festival known as 'iwa ji', is held between August and October marking the harvesting and feasting of the new yam.
 The yam is a root vegetable that is the staple crop and a cultural symbol for the Igbo people.
 Recently created festivals include the Enugu Festival of Arts which is managed by the Enugu Council of Arts and Culture.
 The festival highlights African culture and traditions and it is here that the Enugu Council of Arts and Culture included the Mmanwu parade as part of the events.
 The Enugu Festival of Arts was started in 1986; it has modernised the Mmanwu festival by transferring it from its traditional village surroundings to the urban setting of Enugu.
-Diana, Princess of Wales was a notable spectator of Enugu's cultural shows when she visited the city in 1990. visitors to the city can enjoy a wide variety of the cities native delicacies especially its Famous Okpa "Okpa Enugu", Abacha a local delicacy made from cassava "African salad" fiofio and host of other delicacies like Nkwobi, pepper soup.
+Diana, Princess of Wales was a notable spectator of Enugu's cultural shows when she visited the city in 1990. visitors to the city can enjoy a wide variety of the cities native delicacies especially its Famous Okpa "Okpa Enugu", Abacha a local delicacy made from cassava "African salad" fiofio, nkwobi and host of other delicacies like Nkwobi, pepper soup.

 The tourism industry in Enugu, managed by the Enugu State Tourism Board (ESTB), is small; however, the state government recognises a variety of historic and recreational sites.
-These sites include places like the Udi Hills, from which the majority of Enugu city can be viewed.The Nike lake Resort in the outskirt of the city, the famous Iva Valley which served as residential quarters for European workers managing the Coal Mining activities.
+These sites include places like the Udi Hills, from which the majority of Enugu city can be viewed.
+The Nike lake Resort in the outskirt of the city, the famous Iva Valley which served as residential quarters for European workers managing the Coal Mining activities.
 The Polo amusement park is a funfair that is among the first generation of public parks in the city; other parks in the city include the Murtala Muhammed Park.
 Enugu's former coal mines, Onyeama and Okpara, are open to public visits.
 Some other spots include: The Institute of Management and Technology (IMT) Sculptural Garden and Art Gallery, the Eastern Region Parliamentary Building, the Old Government Lodge, and Enugu Golf course.
 Enugu Zoo is another attraction in the city.
 It is divided into the botanical garden and the zoological section.
 A National Museum is located near Enugu at its north, although it receives few visitors.
 It is managed by National Commission for Museums and Monuments (NCMM).
 Other galleries include the Bona Gallery.